CMCedricM/cedric-react-todo-site/README.md

 About
 ===================
 My implementation of a simple to do list using Zustand Store as a my global state manager, functional based components, and providing basic tests using the react-testing-library.
-Thos program is web hosted using vercel, and accessible at <br/>https://cedric-react-todo-site.vercel.app.
+This program is web hosted using vercel, and accessible at <br/>https://cedric-react-todo-site.vercel.app.

 Features
 ===================